-4. Install the fuse block cover and close the access panel.
+5. Install the fuse block cover.

 Even after replacing a fuse, it may continue to blow if the cause of the overload is not determined.
 If the fuse continues to blow, take the snowmobile to an authorized Arctic Cat Snowmobile dealer for service.
 If not under warranty, this service is at the discretion and expense of the snowmobile owner.